Auto Insurance Claim Advice

 So if your stereo is more than five years old, it is possible that you will not get much out of an insurance company.

-Depending in how expensive is your equipment is, you may want to check for extra coverage for your equipment.
+Depending on how expensive your equipment is, you may want to check for extra coverage for your equipment.

 Some insurance companies offer extra coverage for all your gadgets for as low as $5 per month.